aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the ingredients and pans onto the counter in a sensible order.

 Second, to precompute.
-We analyzed the scopes and how they used variables, for the sake of finding, ahead of time, the place in the runtime environment where a variable will live---letting the interpreter skip looking up the name.
+We analyzed the scopes and how they used variables, to find, ahead of time, the place in the runtime environment where a variable will live---letting the interpreter skip looking up the name.

-There's a third potential win, in rewriting the program as we compile it---'optimization'.
+There's a third kind of win in rewriting the program as we compile it---'optimization'.
 Perhaps the compiler could notice that `[i*2 for i in range(10)]` would go faster as `list(range(0, 20, 2))`.
 This is precomputation in a broader, open-ended sense (sometimes called the Full Employment Theorem for Compiler Writers).
-But isn't it orthogonal to translating source code to binary?
+But isn't it orthogonal to translating source to binary?
 Aren't there independent source- and machine-code optimizers?
-Yes, but: dealing in source code only, many machine operations can't be seen, making the choice of how they're to be done inexpressible (or only by some extra convention);
-then, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible job of reinferring them.
+Yes, but: dealing in source code only, many machine operations can't be seen, making the choice of how they're to be done inexpressible (or only by some extra convention); then, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible job of reinferring them.
 A compiler lives on the happy peak between, both sources of power exposed.

 Well, that sounds compelling.
 Maybe.
 But CPython doesn't optimize, to first order.
 (PyPy's another story.)
 What if we ran the scope analysis